qzhang503/proteoQ/README.md

 ### 3.1 Reference choices

-In this lab, we explore the effects of reference choices on data normalization.
+In this lab, we explore the effects of reference choices on data normalization and cleanup.

+#### 3.1.1 References on data scaling

 We first copy data over to the file directory specified by `temp_dir`, followed by PSM, peptide normalization and histogram visualization of peptide `log2FC`.

 ``` r
 # directory setup